wkoszek/me/source/blog/2012-04-27-freebsd_good_proposal.md

 title:	"Google Summer of Code &mdash; how proposals are evaluated"
 author: "Wojciech Adam Koszek"
 abstract: >
-  This article serves as a help for students wishing to apply to Google Summer of Code and discusses some background in how the submitted project proposals are evaluated.
+  Short piece to serve as a help for students wishing to apply to Google Summer of Code.
+I discuss some background in how the open-source project evaluates submitted project proposals and what to look for to make your application successful.
 address: "East Palo Alto, CA"
 description: "The background behind decision making on submitted proposals during Google Summer of Code."
 auth:	"Wojciech Koszek"